uditrohilla63/Technical-paper/markdown.md

 # Advantages of Firewall:-

 ## 1.Monitor Traffic
 * A major responsibility of a firewall is to monitor the traffic passing through it.
 Whatever the information traveling through a network is in the form of packets.
-F
 * Firewall inspects each of these packets for any hazardous threats.
 If any chance the firewall happens to find them it will immediately block them.

 ## 2. Protection against Trojans